mx0c/Discrete-Fourier-Transform/README.md

 # Signal Processing Library
 A Multimodal Signal Processing Library in C i wrote in my 3rd Semester of studying CS.
 The Testmain uses GNUPlot to display the Signals.
+You need to have gnuplot in your PATH to utilize this function.

 | Method|returns|Description|
 |-|-|-|